• home

 Emma: Rob, Like me, you’re a huge supporter of the work of Ray Peat PhD.
 What was the main thing that drew you to his research in the first place, and nutritionally, what do you see as the most important ‘Peat’ principles people should adopt for improving their functional fitness?
 Read more of this post …

-Tags: aerobic, anti-ageing, beauty, breakfast, cross-fit, exercise, fertility, fitness, Functional Performance Systems, health myths, hormones, hypoglycemia, hypothyroidism, low carb, metabolism, Paleo, polyunsaturated fats, Ray Peat, Ray Peat PhD, Rob Turner, Stress, thyroid, weight lifting, weight loss
+Tags: aerobic, anti-ageing, beauty, breakfast, cardio, cross-fit, exercise, fertility, fitness, Functional Performance Systems, health myths, hormones, hypoglycemia, hypothyroidism, low carb, metabolism, Paleo, polyunsaturated fats, Ray Peat, Ray Peat PhD, Rob Turner, Stress, thyroid, weight lifting, weight loss

 rethink how you exercise: An interview with Rob Turner – Part 1